JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 # Soil in MCNP

-## Soil is a Nonhomogenous Material
+## Soil is a Nonhomogeneous Material

 ![Carbon case study over a field](Figures/CaseStudy/fieldstudy.png)